 Lisa Gabrielson Design

-I’ve already purchased several other renovation items that will work well for this look.
-I found a nice light fixture on clearance at Home Depot as well as an inexpensive faucet.
 I’m excited about the one-handle faucet for my boys–they just aren’t able to get the hot and cold water mixed right on the two-handled faucets.
 Do anybody else’s kids have that problem?

 So, that’s where I’m at.
-I have company coming in town the end of March, and I’m hoping to have the bathroom mostly finished by then.
+I have company coming in town at the end of March, and I’m hoping to have the bathroom mostly finished by then.
 It may take me longer to put the finishing decorative touches on the space, but I’m hoping to at least have it functional.

 Best wishes to you for all of your DIY projects!